raqeebAKhan/ReactRecipeApp/README.md

 # React Recipe App
-This Recipe website is a react application.
-It consist of Search feild and a Search button.
+This react website is a recipes application consisting of list of food recipes along with search bar.

 ## Features
 * It is a single page website which consists of Recipes.